CatalystCode/react-native-azurenotificationhub/README.md

     NotificationHub.addEventListener('azureNotificationHubRegistrationError', this._onAzureNotificationHubRegistrationError);

     // notification: Fired when a remote notification is received.
 The
-    // handler will be invoked with an instance of `PushNotificationIOS`.
+    // handler will be invoked with an instance of `AzureNotificationHubIOS`.
     NotificationHub.addEventListener('notification', this._onRemoteNotification);

     // localNotification: Fired when a local notification is received.
 The
-    // handler will be invoked with an instance of `PushNotificationIOS`.
+    // handler will be invoked with an instance of `AzureNotificationHubIOS`.
     NotificationHub.addEventListener('localNotification', this._onLocalNotification);

     // Requests notification permissions from iOS, prompting the user's